avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 Simulation outputs
 -------------------

-At the end of the simulation, the result fields are exported to .asc files in :py:func:`com1DFA.com1DFA.exportFields` and the information gathered in an info dictionary is used to create a markdown report (:py:func:`log2Report.generateReport.writeReport`).
+At the end of the simulation, the result fields are exported to raster files (.asc or .tif; depending on file format of the input DEM) in :py:func:`com1DFA.com1DFA.exportFields` and the information gathered in an info dictionary is used to create a markdown report (:py:func:`log2Report.generateReport.writeReport`).
 Further details on the available outputs can be found in :ref:`moduleCom1DFA:Output`.